learn-co-curriculum/sql-book-keys-and-relations/README.md

 2|Bigby|40
 ```

 You can see how this is already useful to us.
-It's about to get a whole lot more useful, but first- lets make some changes to our existing magical.db
+It's about to get a whole lot more useful, but first let's make some changes to our existing magical.db

 Bad news, y'all. `PRIMARY KEY` columns can't be added to existing tables using `ALTER TABLE`.
 We're gonna have to drop our existing table and re-create it.
 That's ok though, because we saved all our work so far it won't be difficult!